tahoma2d/tahoma2d_docs/source/drawing_animation_levels.rst

 .. note:: In case the *Implicit Hold* mode is active, and an onion skin mark is placed on a frame where there is an implicit hold, it will display the previous explicit drawing.

-For instance, in the Xsheet/Tmeline, you can place a *relative frame* onion skin mark on the frame previous to the current one, and every time you change the current frame, the drawing (explicitly or implicitly) exposed at the previous frame will be displayed.|br|
+For instance, in the Xsheet/Tmeline, you can place a *relative frame* onion skin mark on the frame previous to the current one, and every time you change the current frame, the drawing (explicitly or implicitly) exposed at the previous frame will be displayed.

 The same case, but in the Level Strip, will display the previuos drawing to the current one (following the original drawing order in the level, and not taking into account if drawings are exposed of not).

 In *Drawing* sub-mode, it will display the previous/following explicit drawings relative to the drawing exposed in the current frame.